MG6 (2010-2016) review

-The MG6 was introduced four years ago, and marked the dawn of a new era for the British brand.
-The five-door hatch is assembled at MG’s historic factory at Longbridge, W Mids, from kits built in China, although the design and development was done in the UK.
+The five-door hatch is assembled at what's left of Austin Rover’s historic factory at Longbridge in the West Midlands, from kits built in China, although the car’s design and development was done in the UK.

 Engines, performance and drive